CyberSource/cybersource-plugins-commercetools/docs/Tokenization.md

 1. Update the customer by populating the following data

-    Note that isv_tokens data is a set of JSON object strings and update the required data for the desired token while the other tokens remain untouched.
+    Note that isv_tokens data is a set of JSON object strings and delete the required data for the desired token while the other tokens remain untouched.

     A sample custom fields will look like this: